TechFerment/firebase-google-auth/README.md

     ```

     ##### 2.2.3) Set an authentication state observer and get user data

-        For each of your app's pages that need information about the signed-in user, attach an observer to the global authentication object.
-This observer gets called whenever the user's sign-in state changes.

-        Attach the observer using the `onAuthStateChanged` method.
-When a user successfully signs in, you can get information about the user in the observer.
+    For each of your app's pages that need information about the signed-in user, you can call `onAuthStateChanged` method.
+When a user successfully signs in, you can get information about the user.

        ```js
         firebase.auth().onAuthStateChanged(function(user) {
          if (user) {
             // User is signed in.
             var displayName = user.displayName;
             var email = user.email;
             var emailVerified = user.emailVerified;
             var photoURL = user.photoURL;
             var isAnonymous = user.isAnonymous;
             var uid = user.uid;
             var providerData = user.providerData;
             // ...

          } else {
             // User is signed out.
             // ...
           }
         });
        ```